Which car models can I charge with the go-e Charger?

 The electrical network is not grounded everywhere.
 Particularly in areas with high safety requirements or in areas with permafrost soils, isolating transformers are used to eliminate the risk of electric shock at the end devices.
 In order for the go-e Charger to work in these regions as well, the earth detection can be deactivated.
 It also works with networks where no grounding can be detected (e.g. in Norway).

 IP (International Protection) defines the protection of electrical equipment for different environmental conditions.
 For example, the ingress of foreign bodies (such as dust) and water.
-With protection class IP54 (HOME series) or IP65 (PRO, Gemini, and Gemini 2.0 series), the go-e Charger is suitable for permanent outdoor operation.
+With protection class IP54 (HOME series), IP65 (Gemini, and Gemini 2.0 series) or IP66 (PRO series), the go-e Charger is suitable for permanent outdoor operation.
 The unit is protected against splashing water and can withstand heavy rainfall.

 With several charging stations per household (per grid connection), load balancing will be indispensable.
 When charging several electric vehicles at the same time, normal household connections are overloaded.
 With the help of load balancing, the wallboxes communicate with each other.
 This ensures efficient and safe power distribution.